Fidelity Entry 18 of 25

 Objective reality requires honesty about what kind of difference is present.
 Some differences are matters of preference or style.
 Some concern deep moral judgment.
 Some involve real history of harm between groups.
 Some affect daily vulnerability.
 A faithful friendship does not rush to say, "None of that matters."
 It asks how the difference affects trust, understanding, and responsibility.

-Reciprocity is essential.
+Reciprocity does the work here.
 If you were the friend whose background was misunderstood, would you want patience and curiosity?
 If you were the friend whose conviction was unpopular, would you want disagreement without caricature?
 If you were the friend harmed by a pattern the other person does not see, would you want the harm taken seriously?
 Role reversal resists both fragility and domination.

 Integrity requires refusing contempt as a substitute for judgment.
 Friendship does not require agreeing with everything.
 Some beliefs and actions should be challenged.
 But contempt turns a person into a type to be dismissed.
 It makes listening impossible and correction theatrical.
 A faithful friend can say, "I think you are wrong," without saying, "You are beneath me."